Introduction to evolution: Rate of change

 Darwin and his contemporaries viewed evolution as a slow and gradual process.
 Evolutionary trees are based on the idea that profound differences in species are the result of many small changes that accumulate over long periods.

 Gradualism had its basis in the works of the geologists James Hutton and Charles Lyell.
 Hutton's view suggests that profound geological change was the cumulative product of a relatively slow continuing operation of processes which can still be seen in operation today, as opposed to catastrophism which promoted the idea that sudden changes had causes which can no longer be seen at work.
 A uniformitarian perspective was adopted for biological changes.
 Such a view can seem to contradict the fossil record, which often shows evidence of new species appearing suddenly, then persisting in that form for long periods.
 In the 1970s palaeontologists Niles Eldredge and Stephen Jay Gould developed a theoretical model that suggests that evolution, although a slow process in human terms, undergoes periods of relatively rapid change (ranging between 50,000 and 100,000 years) alternating with long periods of relative stability.
 Their theory is called punctuated equilibrium and explains the fossil record without contradicting Darwin's ideas.

 Unit of change

 A common unit of selection in evolution is the organism.
 Natural selection occurs when the reproductive success of an individual is improved or reduced by an inherited characteristic, and reproductive success is measured by the number of an individual's surviving offspring.
 The organism view has been challenged by a variety of biologists as well as philosophers.
-Richard Dawkins proposes that much insight can be gained if we look at evolution from the gene's point of view; that is, that natural selection operates as an evolutionary mechanism on genes as well as organisms.
+Evolutionary biologist Richard Dawkins proposes that much insight can be gained if we look at evolution from the gene's point of view; that is, that natural selection operates as an evolutionary mechanism on genes as well as organisms.
 In his 1976 book, The Selfish Gene, he explains:

 Others view selection working on many levels, not just at a single level of organism or gene; for example, Stephen Jay Gould called for a hierarchical perspective on selection.